rdefeo/adventofcode/python/ReadMe.md

 # AoC Utilities
-Some utilities to make Advent of Code development a bit easier.
+Some Python utilities to make Advent of Code development a bit easier.

 ## newday.<span>py
 Performs a series of steps to prepare for a new day of AoC.
 It will: